jte0419/Panel_Methods/README.md

 ## Compute Circulation

 Circulation is a fundamental concept in aerodynamics (and more generally, in multivariable calculus).
-In order to find the lift of an airfoil using the vortex panel method, the circular around the airfoil needs to be computed.
+In order to find the lift of an airfoil using the vortex panel method, the circulation around the airfoil needs to be computed.
 For pretty much all of the remaining codes, you'll need to have either the MATLAB or Python *COMPUTE_CIRCULATION* function in the run directory.
 The script *Circulation* is an example file showing how to use the *COMPUTE_CIRCULATION* function, and is not needed for future codes.

 * [Circulation.m](./Circulation.m)
 * [COMPUTE_CIRCULATION.m](./COMPUTE_CIRCULATION.m)